Man with Lyme carditis symptoms getting EEG test.

 • Progressive cardiac symptoms

-On day 5, the diagnosis of Lyme carditis was confirmed with positive test results.
-But rather than continuing conventional temporary pacing with prolonged hospitalization, clinicians made a strategic decision.
+On day 5, Lyme carditis was confirmed by positive testing.
+Rather than continuing traditional temporary pacing with prolonged hospitalization, clinicians made a strategic decision.

-“On day 6, a decision was made to implant a temporary permanent pacemaker (TPPM),” the authors wrote.
+“On day 6, a decision was made to implant a temporary permanent pacemaker (TPPM),” the authors reported.

-This approach uses an active fixation lead attached to a resterilized permanent pacemaker generator taped to the patient’s skin.
-It functions as an external device but allows early ambulation and, critically during the pandemic, discharge home.
+This approach uses an active-fixation lead connected to a resterilized permanent pacemaker generator taped to the patient’s skin.
+Although technically external, the system allows patient mobility and potential early discharge.

-To reduce his exposure to COVID-19 in the hospital setting, the man was discharged home rather than being transferred to the medical ward for continued monitoring with traditional temporary pacing.
+To reduce exposure to COVID-19, the patient was discharged home rather than remaining hospitalized with traditional temporary pacing.

-Two weeks after placement of his temporary permanent pacemaker, his heart block had completely resolved and the device was removed.
+Two weeks after placement of the temporary permanent pacemaker, the heart block had completely resolved and the device was removed.

-Avoids permanent pacemaker placement: Approximately 17.9% of Lyme carditis patients ultimately receive permanent pacemakers according to literature reviews.
-Many of these could be avoided with patience and appropriate temporary support during antibiotic treatment.
-For a 31-year-old, avoiding permanent pacing means avoiding decades of device complications, generator replacements, and psychological burden.
+Avoids permanent pacemakers.
+About 17.9% of Lyme carditis patients receive permanent pacemakers according to published reviews.
+Many of these may be avoidable with temporary pacing while antibiotics resolve the infection.

 Patient Selection Considerations

-The temporary permanent pacemaker approach isn’t appropriate for all Lyme carditis patients.
-Selection criteria likely include:
+This strategy is not appropriate for all Lyme carditis patients.
+Appropriate candidates likely include:

-• Reliable patients who will follow discharge instructions
+• Reliable patients able to follow discharge instructions

-The authors emphasize this is “a safe and feasible strategy in select individuals” – not a universal approach but a valuable option for appropriate candidates.
+The authors emphasize this is a safe approach in select individuals, not a universal strategy.

-This case demonstrates the importance of clinical flexibility in Lyme carditis management.
-While guidelines provide frameworks, individual patient circumstances – including a global pandemic – may warrant creative solutions that maintain safety while optimizing outcomes.
+This case highlights the importance of flexibility in Lyme carditis management.
+While guidelines provide structure, individual patient circumstances may justify innovative solutions that maintain safety while improving outcomes.

 Clinical Perspective

-“Our case demonstrates that the use of a [temporary permanent pacemaker] for AV-dissociation secondary to [Lyme carditis] is a safe and feasible strategy in select individuals which can minimize patient morbidity, as well as hospital length of stay and overall health care costs.”
+“Our case demonstrates that the use of a temporary permanent pacemaker for AV-dissociation secondary to Lyme carditis is a safe and feasible strategy in select individuals which can minimize patient morbidity, hospital length of stay, and healthcare costs.”

 Frequently Asked Questions